The CIP Trainees

 Dr. Brij Karmur (Lead Resident 2024-2025)

-Brij is currently pursuing a MSc in Community Health Science Clinical Epidemiology under the supervision of Drs.
+Brij is currently pursuing a PhD in Community Health Science Clinical Epidemiology under the supervision of Drs.
 Jay Riva-Cambrin and Garnette Sutherland.
 After completing an undergraduate degree in Psychology, Neuroscience, & Behaviour at McMaster University, he went to medical school at the University of Toronto.
 He then started his neurosurgery residency in the Department of Clinical Neurosciences at the University of Calgary in 2020.
 His clinical interest lies in skull-base neuro-oncology (surgically treating tumors of the skull-base) and his research interests are in meningioma and artificial intelligence.

 Meningioma is the most common primary brain tumor in adults.
 Emerging molecular technology is helping us understand which tumors are more concerning, however, these technologies are costly and sometimes unavailable, even at resource-rich centres.
 His research seeks to identify if artificial intelligence applied to MRI images can reliably predict the molecular underpinnings of meningiomas.